rbn-atd/SEG-Small-Music-School/README.md

 # Team *<enter team name here>* Small Group project

+# SETTINGS.PY IS OMITTED TO KEEP SECRET KEY PRIVATE

 ## Team members
 The members of the team are:
 - Tom Hurford